geotools/geotools/docs/user/tutorial/geometry/geometrycrs.rst

 ----------------------

 Java Shape is actually very useful and covers ideas mentioned above – it is however very focused on drawing.
-Geometry allows us to handle the “information” part of Geographic  Information System – we can use it to create new geometry and test the relationships between geometries.
+Geometry allows us to handle the "information" part of Geographic  Information System – we can use it to create new geometry and test the relationships between geometries.